How to measure customer experience in the metaverse

 Roblox's vision for the metaverse is to “create a platform for immersive co-experiences, where people can come together within millions of 3D experiences to learn, work, play, create, and socialize.”
 In April 2020, Roblox Corporation told Bloomberg that “two-thirds of all U.S. kids between 9 and 12 years old use Roblox, and it’s played by a third of all Americans under the age of 16.”
 Needless to say, Roblox completely took over the market.

 Roblox is not the only metaverse platform that has grown considerably over the past year.
-Decentraland and Sandbox, both decentralized, community-driven ecosystems where creators can share and monetize assets and gaming experiences on the Ethereum blockchain, have both seen interest in their platforms skyrocket this year.
+Decentraland and Sandbox, both decentralized, community-driven ecosystems where creators can share and monetize assets and gaming experiences on the Ethereum blockchain, have both seen interest in their platforms skyrocket over the past two years.

 A tweet from Decentraland, a decentralized 3D virtual reality platform that consists of 90,601 parcels of land.